fijsh/hw-charge-optimizer/README.md

 - Configurable thresholds and parameters
 - Runs as a background service on for example a Raspberry Pi
 - Automatic restart on reboot when configured as a service
+- Chart generation of the active charge plan for easy visualization
+- Command line report functionality for quick status checks

 ---